honeyhive-ai/honeyhive-go-sdk/README.md

     generationID := "<GENERATION ID>"

     // the feedback json can be like
+    // it can include generation feedback as well as user properties
     // ex. map[string]interface{
     // "feedback_provided": true,
     // "accepted": true,
     // "correction": "This is indeed a test",
+    // "user_country": "US",
+    // "user_tenant": "honeyhive",
     // }
     feedbackJSON := map[string]interface{}{
         // <YOUR FEEDBACK JSON>